 PF-2: How is the forgiveness amount calculated for businesses?

-Forgiveness on a covered loan is equal to the sum of the following payroll costs incurred during the covered eight-week period compared to the previous year or time period (see update 2 below for clarity on the eight-week period), proportionate to maintaining employees and wages (excluding compensation over $100,000):
+Forgiveness on a covered loan is equal to the sum of the following payroll costs incurred during the covered twenty-four week period compared to the previous year or time period (see update 2 below for clarity on the twenty-four week period), proportionate to maintaining employees and wages (excluding compensation over $100,000):

 PF-3: What amounts shall be eligible for forgiveness if you are an individual with self-employment income who files a Form 1040, Schedule C?